-The position paper is one of 13 position papers addressing key aspects of the future land use and development policy for Council.
-The paper has been prepared as part of Stage 2 of the Gympie Regional Council Planning Scheme project and is intended to inform the planning scheme drafting process to occur in Stage 3.
+The position paper is one of 11 position papers addressing key aspects of the future land use and development policy for the Gympie region.
+The paper has been prepared as part of Stage 2 of the Gympie Regional Council Planning Scheme project and is intended to inform the drafting process to occur in Stage 3.